 This can be in the form of a note, text, call or through a communication book.

 A relationship grows and changes over time.
-Regular check-ins not only promote understanding, but they also help to relieve the frustration that may come from care-giving and make for a better partnership.
-This communication allows both parties to learn more about the child then either party could on their own.
+Regular check-ins not only promote understanding but also help to relieve the frustration that may come from care-giving and make for a better partnership.
+This communication allows both parties to learn more about the child than either party could on their own.

 Managing Challenges in Partnership

 No parent is an island.
 With the varying beliefs amongst individuals in parenting, areas of friction do arise.
 The caregiver may not share the same standards as you have or may have deviated from something that was previously agreed on with you.